Guns seized in foiled Westmont school plot to be released

 Tulowitzki said that he will issue an order for the Upper Yoder Township Police Department to release the items.

-Preston Hinebaugh will appear before Tulowitzki Tuesday morning for a parole board hearing.
+Preston Hinebaugh will appear before Tulowitzki on Tuesday morning for a parole board hearing.